All Episodes

 There was discussion at our caucus meeting today of doing it as soon as tomorrow.

-So we are do you envision any Republican that has now gone on the record?
+Do you envision any Republican that has now gone on the record?

 No, of the three, do you envision any of them backtracking?

-Well, I tried to encourage them that my own unsolicited political advice is is that people are willing to forgive things that you vote for that they disagree with, but they're not as forgiving for those people who seem to vote both ways depending on which way the wind is blowing.
+Well, I tried to encourage them that my own unsolicited political advice is that people are willing to forgive things that you vote for that they disagree with, but they're not as forgiving for those people who seem to vote both ways, depending on which way the wind is blowing.

-And so I think it's gonna be very difficult for people, and I would suspect that there will be Republican challengers for Republicans who vote different ways.
+And so I think it's going to be very difficult for people, and I would suspect that there will be Republican challengers for Republicans who vote different ways, vote first to repeal it in 2015 and then against repealing it now.

 It's so unnecessary and so disheartening and frustrating.